 composite stoke where

-The book’s format facilitates the possibility that a reader may also enact this categorical stoking as they encounter the book.
-The sequencing is tangential, not taxonomic, and the pages are tri-folding sheets that allow for re-combinatory comparison of the printed matter—one to six pages may be viewed simultaneously.
-This form resists spatial entrenchment of its information where pages are primed by their static neighbors and settle into stiff codification.
+The book’s format enacts this categorical stoking.
+The sequencing is tangential, not taxonomic, and the pages are tri-folding sheets that allow for re-combinatory comparison of the printed matter—one to six pages may be viewed concurrently.
+This form resists spatial entrenchment of its information where pages remain in static order and settle into stiff codification as they are primed by their neighbors.
 Yet, as it is bound and not a folio, there remains a prescribed, if circumspectly, circulation through the book.
 There are repeated images, and every combinatory permutation is not available.
-Rather than use the crop of the photograph, scan, poem, or page to present and isolate discrete things speciously minted from their own immanent essence, difference is courted within the field of the crop—tenuous distinctions conflate and beckon recognition of obscured transmissions between purportedly disparate things.
+Rather than use the crop of the photograph, scan, poem, or page to represent discrete things speciously minted from their own immanence, the crop courts difference and interdependence.
+Tenuous distinctions conflate and beckon recognition of obscured transmissions between purportedly disparate things.